pameruoso/mycka/README.md

 Here is the list of material I used to approach the exam:

 1. KTHW on premises : https://blog.csnet.me/2018/04/on-prem-k8s-thw/.
 There is the same version for Azure, GCP and AWS but just repeate this tutorial as many time as possible.
-This will make you comfortable with certificates, systemd services and troubleshooting.
+This will make you comfortable with certificates, systemd services and troubleshooting every single component.
+In th exam you need to be comfortable with systemd (create the systemd service for kubelet, journalctl to get the logs, fix the services and so on...)

 2. Go through this list: https://github.com/walidshaari/Kubernetes-Certified-Administrator.
 It will give you all the theoretical concepts around Kubernetes primitives and some really good tips on troubleshooting the cluster components.